shortcuts/no-neck-pain.nvim/README.md

 -- install unreleased version
 Plug "shortcuts/no-neck-pain.nvim"
 ```

+This is all you need!
+Call `:NoNeckPain` once installed to toggle it.

 If you wish to enable the plugin on Neovim start: [-> take a look at the guide <-](https://github.com/shortcuts/no-neck-pain.nvim/wiki/Automate-no-neck-pain-enabling)